Ultimate Guide To Buying An AED

 All states have some form of required notification of the placement of a defibrillator to EMS or another agency that oversees first responders.
 In addition, organizations should place public notices in the building explaining the device’s location and access, comparable to emergency exit signage and notification.

 It can be hard to distinguish legitimate devices from counterfeit products and accessories.
 However, the list on Amazon is quite short, including:

 The rule of thumb is that if the unit is promoted as low-cost or free, double-check the resellers credentials prior to purchase.
 This will help you avoid counterfeit products and ensure you are prepared should an emergency arise.

 Additionally, consider reviewing the manufacturer websites, which also sell units.
 Of course, it may be necessary to obtain a prescription or involve a physician, as noted previously, to purchase a unit.
-As noted by the AHA, the six primary manufacturers include:
+As noted by the ILCOR, the six primary manufacturers include: